 Roofing including Roof Space

-Repair Category 2

-Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
+Repair Category 2 Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
-Felt roofing to the rear dormers are considered to be a limited life roof covering.
-Careful maintenance will be required as this type of roof covering can fail without warning.
-Periodic renewal of the roofing material is likely to be necessary.
-A roofing contractor can advise further.
-I understand that roof coverings are to be cleared of moss shortly.
+Several chipped and raised tiles noted.
+Cracking evident to filleting at the verge line.
+Moss to tiles.